 Be sure to read the tutorial from beginning to end, before commencing your project.
 If you haven’t tried appliqué before, make sure you practice using some fabric scraps.
 Take your time.
 And enjoy it!

 Appliqué shapes often need their raw edges protected to prevent fraying.
 I love to use ‘blanket stitch’.
 It gives a great finish, and adds to the longevity of the design.
-Many sewing machines will have a blanket stitch setting (which is what I use).
+Many sewing machines will have a blanket stitch or buttonhole stitch setting (which is what I use).
 Alternatively, you can hand stitch your appliqué.
 If you are new to hand stitching, a quick Internet search brings up lots of videos, images and tutorials for different stitch types.
 And this diagram can also help!
+There’s also more detail about blanket stitch and the other basic stitch types at my Embroidery Stitch Basics Tutorial.

 Apart from blanket stitch, you can also use a straight stitch, or tight zig zag (satin) stitch on your sewing machine.
 When satin stitching, it can be useful to use a stabiliser behind the fabric you are appliquéing on.
 ‘Tear away’ or even ‘freezer paper’ can be used to help stabilise the fabric and avoid stitch puckering.
 But for blanket stitch, I feel like a stabiliser can be more of a hindrance than a help.
 I like the freedom of stitching without it.
 You can manoeuvre your fabric more easily and get a neat finish.